-They believe that it is the Dooley family who are haunting their former home.
+They believe that it is the Dooley family who is haunting their former home.

 4. Paxton Manor, Leesburg

-The manor now functions partly as an education centre for disabled young people and partly as a haunted house attraction.
+The manor now functions partly as an education center for disabled young people and partly as a haunted house attraction.

 What makes the haunt even spookier is that the building is actually haunted!